TokenverseTools/Twitter-Token-Checker/README.md

 - We do not capture or store any sensitive data within the app.
 - We do collect "loaded_token_count" information (only as a number) to determine how many tokens are checked using our app (for statistical purposes).
 - In some browsers our app can be mistakenly shown as an unwanted app as it's not officially licenced by Windows.
 If thats the case, feel free to try to download with another browser eg. Microsoft Edge.
-- The github page for this app can be found in: https://github.com/TokenverseTools/Twitter-Token-Checker
 - For further questions, feel free to contact us.